Ask the Aromatherapist with Barbara

 I have a happy, healthy 16-month old daughter who isn’t sleeping through the night!
 I have tried everything except aromatherapy.
-I am expecting the arrival of my second child in a couple of months and I need my sleep!!!
+As I am expecting the arrival of my second child in a couple of months I need my sleep!!!
 Can you help?
 S.P.

 Dear ‘Sleepless Parent’,